-- Ensure that your son or daughter has one evening a week away from their studies.
-It’s also important that they take regular breaks during the study periods.
+Ensure that your son or daughter has one evening a week away from their studies.
+It’s also important that they take regular breaks during periods of study.

-- Be around as a 'feeding station' – feed your child lots of healthy food and proper meals - not too many sugary snacks and junk food.
+Support your child in making healthy food choices and balanced meals to support study - not too many sugary snacks and junk food.

-- Know your son or daughter's revision timetable.
+Know your son or daughter's revision timetable.
 Encourage them to tell you about what they are studying.
-If you know that they are not at their best first thing in the morning, encourage them to rest then and work when they are more lively.
-They should choose their weakest/sleepiest time of day to be sociable and go out, or watch TV at those times.
+If you know that they are not at their best first thing in the morning, encourage them to rest then and work when they are more productive.

-- Know exactly the date, time and location for each exam and incorporate this into the revision plan.
+Know exactly the date, time and location for each exam and incorporate this into the revision plan.
 Make sure that they have the correct equipment they need for the exam (calculators, rulers etc).
-Know what they are not allowed to take in to the exam (mobile phones, pagers etc).
+Know what they are not allowed to take into the exam (mobile phones, smart watches etc).

-- If there is a family crisis, for example divorce or bereavement, again ensure that your son or daughter's teacher knows about it, since the additional stress can affect your child's exam performance.
+If there is a family crisis, for example divorce or bereavement, again ensure that your son or daughter's Personal Tutor and Head of Year is aware, the additional stress can affect your child's exam performance.